 Is an eSIM for Rio worth it?

 Yes.
-For a trip to Rio de Janeiro, an eSIM is the most convenient way to have data: you install it before leaving home, it activates automatically upon landing, and you avoid your carrier's roaming charges, which in Brazil can be around €10-20 per day.
-You won't depend on finding a chip store or presenting your passport at a counter.
+For a trip to Rio de Janeiro, an eSIM is the most convenient way to have data: you install it before leaving home, it activates automatically upon landing, and you avoid your operator's roaming, which outside the European Union is charged separately and can significantly inflate your bill without you realizing it.
+You won't have to depend on finding a SIM card store or providing your passport at a counter.

-Coverage in Copacabana, Christ the Redeemer, and Sugarloaf Mountain
+Coverage in Copacabana, Christ the Redeemer and Sugarloaf Mountain

 | Traveler profile | Days | Recommended data |